Do You Need a Driving School to Get Your G2 in Ontario?

 Is Driving School Mandatory?

 Under Ontario's graduated licensing system, attending a driving school is not required to get your G2.
 After getting your G1, you must hold it for 12 months (or 8 months with BDE) and then pass a G2 road test.
-During that waiting period, you can practice with any fully-licenced Ontario driver aged 25 or older in the passenger seat — a parent, friend, or family member qualifies.
+During that waiting period, you can practice with any fully-licenced Ontario driver aged 25 or older in the passenger seat.
+A parent, friend, or family member qualifies.

 How Does BDE Shorten the Wait?